Comparing long term disability policies is like analyzing apples, oranges, and watermelons.

 - The cost and availability of a cost-of-living adjustment benefit, which increases benefits based on inflation.

-- The cost and availability of future benefit increases, which enable you to increase your benefit amount if your income increases, without additional underwriting.
+- The cost and availability of future benefit increases, which enables you to increase your benefit amount if your income increases, without additional underwriting.

 Even with these steps, it’s an onerous process to compare rates and features on multiple policies.
 You likely don’t even know all of the options disability policies offer.